 We don't just talk the talk.. we walk the walk as well.
-The video has been dubbed in 13 languages and "subbed" in 36, just to prove we can help you get into a market and make it sound like you were always there.
-Use the CC button for subtitles and the headset icon for dubbed versions.
+The video has been "subbed" in 36 languages, just to prove we can help you get into a market and make it sound like you were always there.
+Use the CC button to turn on and switch subtitles.

 Denis Villeneuve's Arrival was the best movie of 2016 for me, but I had to google the plot to properly understand it.
 Now I love it even more, and I have a new favourite expression: non-zero-sum game.